Patrick E. Kelly: Evangelization

 In his first speech to the Knights' annual gathering after becoming its Supreme Knight, Kelly said that evangelization will be a top priority in his leadership: "When I look back on the order's history, I see evangelization in virtually everything we've done.
 Yet today, there is a special urgency."

 Kelly launched a program called Cor in 2022, his first full year as the order's Supreme Knight.
 Cor is intended as a cornerstone of his evangelization efforts.
 According to Kelly, it is based on "prayer, formation and fraternity".
 The program includes a variety of elements, including a Bible study for Catholic men and a video series on "marriage, family and fatherhood".

+Kelly emphasized the importance of the Knights reaching out to young men at a conference in November 2025, saying, "“Many young men are lost and disconnected.
+Many come from broken families with fathers who are not a real part of their life.
+Many are drowning in the depths of the internet and social media.”

 Supporting the National Eucharistic Revival—a project of the United States Conference of Catholic Bishops launched in 2020—is one way the Knights under Kelly are supporting evangelization.
+Bishop Andrew Cozzens, who led the three-year Eucharistic Revival on behalf of the U.S. bishops, credited Kelly with inspiring the National Eucharistic Pilgrimage's four-route cross-country approach, instead of the single route initially envisioned.

 Under Kelly's leadership, the Knights produced Mother Teresa: No Greater Love, an American documentary film about the life of Mother Teresa.

+On 25 August 2026, Pope Leo XIV appointed Kelly as a member of the Dicastery for the Laity, Family and Life.

 Personal life

 Kelly and his wife, Vanessa, are the parents of three daughters.
-He received a bachelor's degree in economics from Marquette University, a master's in theology from the Pontifical John Paul II Institute for Studies on Marriage and Family at The Catholic University of America, and a law degree from Marquette University Law School in 1993.
+He received a bachelor's degree in economics from Marquette University, a master's in theology from the John Paul II Institute located at The Catholic University of America, and a law degree from Marquette University Law School in 1993.
 Kelly grew up as one of seven siblings in Michigan.